Advanced Sketching Techniques for Creating a Parametric Power Cord Model

 • The use of projected geometry and the careful constraining and dimensioning of lines are crucial for accurate and professional 3D modeling.

-In this video we will use some advanced sketching techniques to create the power cord for our model.
-If you will please let's scroll down and find step 13 and open it.
+In this video, we will use some advanced sketching techniques to create the power cord for our model.
+If you will, please scroll down, find Step 13, and open it.

-Once your file is open you can go ahead and hide your data panel and let's look at our power cord component.
-I need to add a component inside of my power cord component for the cord.
-So I will right-click on power cord, new component, and I will name this cord.
+Once your file is open, you can go ahead and hide your data panel, and let's look at our Power Cord component.
+I need to add a component inside of my Power Cord component for the cord.
+So I will right-click > New Component, and I will name this “Cord.”

-Also I want to hide some features in my model because they are not necessary.
-Specifically my fastener assemblies component, we don't need any of that information, and the lampshade I also don't need.
-I will need my lampshade cap assembly because that's where my cord is going into.
+Also, I want to hide some features in my model because they are not necessary—specifically the Fastener Assemblies component and the Lampshade.
+I will still need the Lampshade Cap Assembly, as that's where my cord is going into.

-I'll need my arms here and here, but I don't need this arm or my base.
-So I will go into my arm assembly, hide my lampshade arm, my lower arm, and I can hide my base component.
-Now that I have all the components I need I can begin sketching.
+I’ll need my arms here and here, but I don’t need this arm or the base.
+So I will go into the Arm Assembly, hide the Lampshade Arm and the Lower Arm, and hide the Base component.
+Now that I have all the components I need, I can begin sketching.

-So I'll create a new sketch and I will host it directly to my middle plane.
-This is because my lamp is symmetrical and I'm only creating the first part going through the middle of my arm.
-When my sketch is hosted I'll zoom in and let's talk about what our sketch will look like.
+I’ll create a new sketch and host it directly to my middle plane.
+This is because my lamp is symmetrical, and I’m only creating the first part going through the middle of the arm.
+Once the sketch is active, I’ll zoom in and explain the sketch layout.

 Learn CAD